Editing

 Client Expectations for Editorial Work:

-—Ex: if you have a book, it should be in one saved file, all chapters included, consistent font size and format, and consistent heading.
+—Ex: if you have a book, it should be in one saved file, all chapters included, consistent font size and format, and consistent headings (although the wording of headings can be something we cover if needed).

 —Ex: if you have a series of smaller works (poetry, essays, etc.) that I will need to organize into a book, please collate all work into ONE file that can be sent by email and send in a google doc format.
-I am billing you for my time spent editing, not reformatting.
+If you are adding to that work as we go, just keep everything in one new saved file.

-5. I do not do production work for books or other documents.
-I am very excited to assist you in preparing the content of your book for publication, but I do not have the technical background nor the right software to do production work.
+While I am very excited to assist you in preparing the content of your book for publication, I do not have the technical background nor the right software to do production work.
 This means that if you want to self-publish, either you must do the production work yourself or you must hire someone to do it for you.
-I can provide you with a reference for production work and for a cover artist, but I cannot be hired (nor expected) to include production tasks as these are not part my job.
+I can provide you with a reference for production work/cover artist that one of my long-term clients has used who does excellent work for a fair price.